saurav94/plaid_django/README.md

 # plaid_django
-Finance app on Django rest framework using plaid apis
+Finance app on Django rest framework using plaid APIs

 ## Django rest Apis for signup, login and logout